Understanding the Marketplace Economy: A Comprehensive Guide

 Key Characteristics of the Marketplace Economy:

-The marketplace economy encompasses various models, each tailored to specific industries and user demands.
+The marketplace economy spans a wide range of industries and niches.
 Here are some of the most common types:

 - Service Marketplaces: Companies like Uber, TaskRabbit, and Fiverr connect service providers with customers seeking specific tasks or expertise.